supertuxkart/stk-code/INSTALL.md

 ##### Build Speed Optimization

+To speed up recompilations install `ccache`.
+It'll be automatically detected on cmake configuration stage *(i.e. when you run `cmake ..`)*, and used.

 "-j$(nproc)" is an example, for a faster build, use "-jx" instead, where "x" is the amount of CPU threads you have, minus one.

 ### Further options